-Emily directs the Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership, and mobilize citizens to influence public policy decisions.
-Emily has helped new organizers and canvass directors run successful campaigns on issues ranging from defending environmental protections to protecting public health.
-As a regional director, her offices have raised millions of dollars and signed up more than 48,000 members for partner groups.
-She lives in Cambridge, Massachusetts, but is often traveling, rock climbing and camping elsewhere.
+Emily directs Fund for the Public Interest’s canvass operations, running year-round campaigns to educate millions of people about environmental and consumer protection issues, build membership, and mobilize citizens to influence public policy decisions.
+Emily has helped new organizers and canvass directors run successful campaigns for over ten years as a field manager, canvass director and regional director on issues ranging from defending environmental laws to protecting public health.
+Her offices have raised millions of dollars and signed up more than 48,000 members for partner groups.
+Based in Amherst, Massachusetts, she is often traveling, rock climbing and camping elsewhere.

 Deputy Director, Community Outreach

-Chris oversees systems and information for Fund for The Public Interest’s call centers.
-Chris and the rest of the team have raised millions of dollars in support of campaigns to protect our environment, stand up for the public interest and more.
-Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and maker of wood baseball bats.
+Chris oversees systems and information for the Fund for The Public Interest’s call center, and produces fundraising lists for all Community Outreach departments.
+During his 38-year career with the Fund, Chris and the team have raised hundreds of millions of dollars in support of campaigns to protect our environment and stand up for the public interest.
+Chris lives in Quincy, Massachusetts, with his family and is an avid golfer, cook and volunteer for local causes.